Convergence Error Analysis of Reflected Gradient Langevin Dynamics for Globally Optimizing Non-Convex Constrained Problems: Introduction

+where $\mathcal{P}_K$ represents a projection operator defined later in \eqref{def:projection}.
+In general, however, PG may well get stuck at a non-global stationary point.
+In order to lead the algorithm out of such a point, it has been found effective to add stochastic perturbations, boosting up gradient Langevin dynamics (GLD) to one of the most promising algorithms \cite{Raginsky,Welling}.

-However, a line of works on Langevin dynamics, originating from stochastic diffusions, has focused on global optimization of non-convex problems in limited situations, where the objective function is required to be smooth to some extent \citep{geman1986diffusions,Chiang,Gelfand}.
-The algorithms appearing in these works are often called gradient Langevin dynamics (GLD).
-Nevertheless, constrained non-convex problems have not been analyzed until very recently because of the theoretical difficulties of the underlying stochastic differential equations (SDE); even proving the existence of the solution of the underlying SDE is non-trivial (see \cite{Tanaka,lions1984stochastic}).
-Very recently, \cite{Lamperski} analyzed projected gradient Langevin dynamics (PGLD), proposed by \cite{Bubeck}, for convex constrained non-convex problems and gave its convergence rate.
-However, his work does not cover non-convex constraints and leaves a gap between the obtained convergence rates in the unconstrained setting and that in the constrained one (see \Cref{table:related-works}).
+A line of research on Langevin dynamics, originating from stochastic diffusion, has been focused on global optimization of non-convex problems \cite{Chiang,Gelfand,geman1986diffusions}.
+Constrained non-convex problems have not been tackled until recently because of theoretical difficulties of the underlying stochastic differential equations (SDE), whose solutions cannot be shown to exist in a trivial manner \cite{lions1984stochastic,Tanaka}, whereas recently in \cite{Lamperski}, projected gradient Langevin dynamics (PGLD) \cite{Bubeck} is introduced to address convex constrained non-convex problems, yet with a wide gap remaining in the convergence rate for constrained and unconstrained problems.
+We summarize the relevant convergence rates in Table \ref{table:related-works} (as well as relevant studies on GLD later in Appendix \ref{sec:related-work}).

+The aim of the present work is to develop and investigate an algorithm with a smaller gap in the convergence rate for constrained and unconstrained problems.
+To this end, we employ the following {\it reflected gradient Langevin dynamics (RGLD)}: